UD Global Month

 Global Month is a university-wide initiative coordinated by the Institute for Global Studies and co-sponsored by the Asian and Pacific Islander Student Association, Blue Hen Global Connection, the Center for Global and Area Studies, Delaware African Student Association (DASA), the Departments of English and Music, the English Language Institute, HOLA, Mettā Creative, the Office for International Students & Scholars, Residence Life and Housing, V-Day at UD and more.

 About The Institute for Global Studies

 The Institute for Global Studies was created in 2009 to enhance the international dimensions of teaching, research and outreach at the University of Delaware.
 IGS provides leadership and support for programs and experiences that contribute to the education of informed, skilled, open-minded citizens of the world.

 Best known for coordinating the University’s study abroad program, IGS also awards scholarships and grants to faculty and students for a number of global opportunities, and administers internationally-recognized State Department-sponsored programs such as the UD Fulbright Initiative, Middle East Partnership Initiative (MEPI) Student Leaders Institute, Mandela Washington Fellowship Program for Young African Leaders, and most recently the Study of the U.S. Institutes for Student Leaders on Women’s Leadership (SUSI-WL) program.

-IGS sponsors such signature events as Global Month each fall and country-specific celebrations each spring.
+IGS sponsors such signature events as Global Month each fall and the Fulbright Lecture Series each spring.

 IGS collaborates with other global partners on campus, including the Office for International Students and Scholars, the Confucius Institute and the Center for Global and Area Studies.
 In addition, IGS partners with Enrollment Management to coordinate the UD World Scholars Program.